 Is this information correct?
 Do I really need to stop paying my mortgage to get a modification?

 No!
 That advice is really outdated.
 If you follow it, you could face some very serious negative consequences, covered in more detail below.

 Back in the day, it was common for mortgage servicers to recommend you fall behind in payments to get a mortgage modification—even if you could afford to make the payments.

-While it's true that in the past lenders would only consider giving homeowners a mortgage modification if they were in default on their loan, this is no longer the case.
+While it's true that, in the past, lenders would only consider giving homeowners a modification if they were in default on their loan, this situation is no longer the case.
 Now, you can be current on your mortgage payments and still qualify for the vast majority of modification programs.

 To be eligible for a mortgage modification if you're up to date on payments, you'll typically need to show that:

 If you deliberately default on your mortgage payments, you might face one or more of the following negative consequences.

 Your credit score will drop.
 After you miss a payment or multiple payments, your credit score will drop.
 Once your score falls, it can be difficult to refinance your mortgage, obtain a car loan, or get new credit cards.
 Even if you subsequently complete a mortgage modification, you'll still have negative marks in your credit file.